Chris Christie: 2013 gubernatorial campaign

 In November 2012, Christie filed papers to run for a second term in office.
-Christie was reelected by a large margin on November 5, 2013, defeating Democratic nominee Barbara Buono.
+Christie was reelected by a large margin, 60% to 38% on November 5, 2013, defeating Democratic nominee Barbara Buono.
 Christie advisors said that Christie sought to win by a large margin to position himself for the presidential primaries and develop a model for other Republican candidates.
 Christie began building a national fundraising network, aided by the fact that only one other state had a gubernatorial contest in 2013, and those financial resources were intended to support a major outreach effort toward blacks, Hispanics and women.
 He also ordered a $25 million special election to fill the seat of the deceased Senator Frank Lautenberg.
 The move was believed to be motivated by a desire to keep Newark Mayor Cory Booker from sharing an election day, 20 days afterward, with Christie, thereby depressing otherwise anticipated black voter turnout that tended to vote Democratic.